 DPMP seeks to develop approaches to deliver agents to the site of therapeutic action.

 Division of Pharmacotherapy and Experimental Therapeutics

-DPET focuses on discovering and evaluating the factors that influence how therapeutic agents exert their effects in humans by conducting bench-to-bedside research.
+DPET focuses on discovering and evaluating the factors that influence efficacy of therapeutic agents by conducting bench-to-bedside research.

 Ph.D. with an emphasis in pharmacoengineering